akds/DecoderTCR/README.md

 # DecoderTCR (V0.3)

 **DecoderTCR** is a masked protein language model for TCR-pMHC interactions, built on compositional continual pre-training.
-DecoderTCR prediction and design are introduced here:
+DecoderTCR for prediction and design is introduced in:
 ([DecoderTCR: Compositional Pretraining and Entropy-Guided Decoding for TCR-pMHC Interactions]( https://openreview.net/pdf?id=yzes8qBM70)).